satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 overwhelming critical feedback, we could adopt the compromises mentioned above, where for example, a limited number of reviewers could moderate or curate the reviewer feedback.

+assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
+A second would be to restrict the number of reviewers to those solicited from a pool of experts.
+This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
+A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
+At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Rather than expect a consensus, metrics would quantify the quality of the reviews to help make a decision about publication of the article.